bradw67/AOC-2021/README.md

-# AOC-2021
+# Advent of Code 2021
-Watch me abuse excel to do these coding challenges
+Watch me abuse spreadsheets to do these coding challenges